Program Rules & Regulations

 Credit Course Overview and Policies

 In addition to non-credit courses, UConn Pre-College Summer (PCS) also allows students the opportunity to take a UConn course for credit.
-At this time, MGMT 2234 is the only course available for 3-credits during Summer 2021.
+At this time, AH 2001 is the only course available for 3-credits during Summer 2025.
 By taking UConn courses through UConn PCS, students officially start their college career as a non-degree student.
 It is important that students understand this commitment and benefits when enrolling in a UConn credit course.

 UConn PCS Credit Course provides: